wking/swc-assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

 Of course,
 there are a lot of local variations around the template outlined above.
-Some instructors use the command-line Python interpreter, but a growing number have adopted the [http://ipython.org/notebook.html](IPython Notebook).
+Some instructors use the command-line Python interpreter, but a growing number have adopted the [IPython Notebook](http://ipython.org/notebook.html).
 There are occasional installation problems, and instructors do need to remember to connect what they've shown to command-line (batch) usage,